-In 1978, CONCERN began as a pioneer of intensive foster care, believing that children placed into care should live in a traditional family setting in the community, rather than in a residential or institutional setting.
+CONCERN is a multi-service private non-profit 501(c)(3) human services organization dedicated to providing child welfare, juvenile justice, and behavioral health services to children and their families.
+Founded in 1978, CONCERN began as a pioneer of treatment foster care, believing that children placed into care should live in a traditional family setting in the community, rather than in a residential or institutional setting.
 Since this time, CONCERN has been at the forefront of innovative programs to meet the individual needs of the child.

-CONCERN has served over 16,000 children and youth in placement services, including over 1,600into adoptive families.
-Through 17 service sites throughout eastern Pennsylvania and Maryland, CONCERN offers a growing array of adoption, counseling, foster care, and residential programs.
-Each day our placement services impact the lives of nearly 400 children and youth.
-Each year our counseling services touch the lives of approximately 4,500 individuals through a continuum of services.
+Since 1978, CONCERN has served nearly 17,000 children and youth in placement services, including placing nearly 2,000 children into adoptive families.
+Through 14 sites throughout eastern and north central Pennsylvania and southern Maryland, CONCERN offers a growing array of foster care, adoption and permanency, community based, behavioral health, and residential programs.
+Each day, our placement services impact the lives of more than 300 children and youth.
+Each year, our adoption and permanency services assist nearly 400 children in finding their “forever family;” our community based services touches the lives of nearly 200 individuals and families; and our behavioral health services impact the lives of nearly 5,000 individuals through a continuum of services.

-CONCERN is nonprofit organization, governed by a volunteer Board of Directors who serve without compensation.
-Administratively, CONCERN’s management team is led by an Executive Director with each service site being led by properly credentialed supervisory personnel.
+CONCERN is governed by an active and responsible Board of Directors whose members have no material conflict of interest and serve without compensation.
+Administratively, CONCERN’s Senior Leadership Team is led by an Executive Director with each service site being led by appropriately credentialed supervisory personnel.

 - Always do your very best

 - Embrace conflict and disagreements as an opportunity to strengthen our relationships.

 Leadership is a participative process in which everyone is a stakeholder and has the opportunity as well as the responsibility to contribute to the success of the organization.